-An Environmental Assessment of the Deniliquin site and surrounding area was completed in April 2017 and included onsite and offsite sampling and laboratory analysis of groundwater, surface water, soils and sediments to further understand the pathways for potential migration of PFAS from the site.
+- An Environmental Site Assessment (PDF) was completed in April 2017.
+This included onsite and offsite sampling and laboratory analysis of groundwater, surface water, soils and sediments to further understand the pathways for potential migration of PFAS from the site.

-Report: Deniliquin Environmental Site Assessment (PDF, 19.5MB)
+- Environmental Site Assessment (PDF, 19.5MB)

-Report: Deniliquin Phase 2 Environmental Site Assessment (PDF, 17MB)
+- Phase 2 Environmental Site Assessment (PDF, 17MB)

-PFAS Management Options Assessment, December 2017
+- Deniliquin Training Facility, PFAS Management Options Assessment, December 2017 (PDF)